One-repetition maximum

-One-repetition maximum (one rep maximum or 1RM) in weight training is the maximum amount of weight that a person can possibly lift for one repetition.
+One-repetition maximum (one-rep max or 1RM) in weight training is the maximum amount of weight that a person can possibly lift for one repetition.
 It may also be considered as the maximum amount of force that can be generated in one maximal contraction.

+Usage

 One repetition maximum can be used for determining an individual's maximum strength and is the method for determining the winner in events such as powerlifting and weightlifting competitions.

 One repetition maximum can also be used as an upper limit, in order to determine the desired "load" for an exercise (as a percentage of the 1RM).

-Calculating 1RM

-The 1RM can either be calculated directly using maximal testing or indirectly using submaximal estimation.
-The submaximal estimation method is preferred as it is safer, quicker, and less unnerving for inexperienced exercisers; however, it may underestimate the actual 1RM.

-One rep maximum calculators are used to predict a one rep maximum lift.
-The degree of accuracy can vary largely depending on the weight training experience and muscular composition of the athlete.
-Also, most one rep maximum calculators are designed for seasoned strength trainers, and those with little experience may find their actual one rep maximum is much lower because their nervous system cannot handle the stress of a high weight.
-This test should be performed with a spotter for reasons of safety.

 Weight training protocols often use 1RM when programming to ensure the exerciser reaches resistance overload, especially when the exercise objective is muscular strength, endurance or hypertrophy.
 By understanding the maximal potential of the muscle, it is possible to reach resistance overload by increasing the number of repetitions for an exercise.

-Determining the 1 rep max can be done directly through trial and error and simply requires the exerciser to complete one full repetition with the maximum weight.
+Measuring 1RM

+Most commonly, 1RM is determined directly using trial and error testing.
+The participant lifts progressively heavier free weights, resting for several minutes between each attempt, until the maximum weight for which the participant can complete one full repetition is determined.
+The 1RM then lies between this weight and the next highest attempted weight.
+This type of assessment is considered the most accurate way to determine 1RM, and is considered safe when performed correctly.
+However, as adequate rest must be given between attempts, proper 1RM assessment may be very time-consuming if the initial weight is far from the 1RM.

+Novices may find the procedure intimidating and unnerving, and be reluctant to add weight.
+There is also a risk of injury if a participant is unfamiliar with the proper form.
+A spotter can alleviate these concerns.

+Estimating 1RM

+The 1RM can also be estimated indirectly using repetition testing on submaximal loads, as popularized by the use of 1RM calculators.
+Although in many cases the estimate is reasonable, in other cases the estimate may vary by 10% or more from the actual 1RM.
+Using a specialized formula for the specific exercise improves accuracy.
+The use of anthropometric variables such as gender, age, height, weight, body fat percentage, and girth does not improve accuracy.
+Also, most formulas are for experienced weightlifters, and novices may find their actual one rep maximum is much lower because their nervous system cannot handle the stress of a high weight.

-There are several common formulas used to estimate 1RM using the submaximal method, the Epley and the Brzycki being the most common.
+There are many formulas used to estimate 1RM using the submaximal method.
 In the formulas below, $r$ is the number of repetitions performed and $w$ is the amount of weight used (note that $w$ is a factor of each formula, so the unit of measurement doesn't matter).